 For a sole proprietor, a Chapter 7 personal bankruptcy can discharge both personal and business debts.
 If a partnership files a Chapter 7, the business will be liquidated and the assets will be sold; however, any partner who is personally liable for any of the business debt may also need to file for personal bankruptcy.
 If the business is set up as a Limited Liability Company or Corporation, the debts cannot be discharged, the assets will be sold and the business will cease operating.

 There are a number of factors involved in deciding whether a small business should file for bankruptcy, including the type and amount of debt involved, whether or not it wants to continue operating, as well as its prospects for regaining profitability.
-If you own a small business and are considering bankruptcy, call our firm to discuss the options available to you.
+If you own a small business and are considering bankruptcy, call our firm for a bankruptcy lawyer to discuss the options available to you.